semantic-systems/text-to-SHACL/resources/requirements_decomposition/guv_rente.md

 <b>Requirements decomposition</b>:

 1. User has statutory accident insurance.
 (GREEN)
+2. User has reduced earning capacity (GREEN)
+3. The earning capacity is reduced for more than 26 weeks (GREEN)
+4. The earning capacity is reduced by at least 20% (YELLOW: how to determine the percentage must be inferred or explained)
-2. User had one OR more* insurance events** (YELLOW: definition of the terms in a legal sense must be inferred or explained):
+4. The reduction resulted from one or more insurance events* (YELLOW: definition of the terms in a legal sense must be inferred or explained):
     - accident at work OR
     - a commuting accident OR
     - a recognized occupational disease.
 3. The insurance event reduces earning capacity for more than 26 weeks after the event.
-(GREEN)
+(GREEN) t
-4. The reduction in earning capacity is at least 20%.
-(YELLOW: reduction of earning capacity in percentage must be inferred or explained)

-*RED: multiple insurance events are too complex for SHACL Core, hence simplified to one event **The types of statutory accident insurance events are known from other requirements texts and, in principle, accessible to the LLM via the ontology
+*The types of statutory accident insurance events are known from other requirements texts and, in principle, accessible to the LLM via the ontology